Vluuks/AndroidPractice/Week 3/Content.md

 - `contains(Object o)` returns true if this list contains the specified element.
 - `indexOf(Object o)` returns the index of the first occurrence of the specified element in this list, or -1 if this list does not contain the element.

+<a name="from list to layout"></a>

 ### From list to layout
 In Android, you often want to display your lists of data in an appropriate way.
 Imagine a restaurant's menu, a list of contacts, a playlist in a video app...
 There are countless applications for lists that require some layout to display them in.

 This is where the `Adapter` class comes into play.
 Its prime functionality is that it can take in a list of data, either an array or `ArrayList` and usually some kind of layout definition, it then combines these two to generate the appropriate layout for each element in the list.

-Because the Android API `Adapter` class can be overwhelming at first glance, we have created a plain Java adapter that kind of does the same thing, but without all the extra boiler plate code attached:
+Because the Android API `Adapter` class can be overwhelming at first glance, we have created a plain Java adapter that kind of does the same thing, but takes it down to the basics.

         class ArrayAdapter {